 The laboratory reports did not include clinical advice.
-The reports showed the analyte measurements, and the normal ranges.
+The reports showed the results and the normal ranges.
 Any result outside the normal range was highlighted in red text.
 Any result significantly outside the normal range was additionally highlighted with a yellow background.
 Such results were phoned through to the patients as well as emailing the reports.

-We saw four 'agreements for service', where Medical Diagnosis Limited had entered into contracts with providers to provide sample testing.
-There was a total number of 30 clinics that the service entered into contract with, although we were told that some of those contracts were not currently active.
+We saw four 'agreements for service', where Medical Diagnosis Limited had contracts with providers to provide sample testing.
+There was a total number of 30 clinics which the service had a contract with, although we were told some of those contracts were not currently active.
 Examples of contracts included those with GPs and nutritional clinics, some of which were based in London and outside of London.

-The service had its own couriers that it used to transport specimens from clinics to the laboratory.
+The service had its own couriers to transport specimens from clinics to the laboratory.
 There were four couriers working in the services.
-The service told us that the postal service was also used to receive specimen samples.
+The postal service was also used to receive specimen samples.